GIJack/harbor-wave/misc_docs/Commands.md

 machines using previously set settings, or --overide options.
 If N is not specified, then 1 is the default.

+if the -T,--terse option is used, then a comma seperated list of name:ip pairs.

+e.g.
+machine1:192.0.2.50,machine2:192.0.2.51

 **DESTROY** *\<ALL\>*	Destroy all virtual machines that match "tag" from settings, and their name begins with "base-name". if ALL in all caps is specified, then all machines with matching "tag" are deleted, not just those matching "base-name".
 The idea would be normally this will just take down only the machines immediately spawned previously with spawn, or optionally with the the --base-name/-n switch, a previous harbor-wave application

+if the -T,--terse option is used, then just a list of machine names destroyed is printed

 CONFIGURATION
 -------------